UKICGCProstateAnalysts/UKICGCProstateAnalysts.github.io/README.md

 * The University of Manchester
 * The University of Oxford

+## Support

+Since 2023, the network has been supported by an Isaac Newton Institute network grant funded through the EPSRC.

 ## Outputs

 The analysts in this network have contributed to several papers using data from the Cancer Research UK funded Prostate [ICGC](icgc.org) project including.